Spoiler Alert: This blog examines the plot of the second season of HBO’s “Ballers”

 After his rejection by the player’s association, Spencer was also fired from his financial advisory firm, ASM.
 This led Spencer into a downward spiral of poor decisions in which he tried to figure out how to overcome this rejection.He initially comes up with the horrible plan of asking his friends, who are current players, for multi-million dollar loans to help him purchase ASM.
 This is exactly the same sort of issue that got him in trouble in the first place, but now to make matters worse, he was a fiduciary for these players and their money.

 Spencer’s personal nosedive highlighted one of the main themes of this season.
 Spencer represents the sort of player who can execute flawlessly every Sunday, but performing off the field is much more difficult.
 Spencer has trouble digging his way out of the hole he made for himself without pulling his friends down with him.

 Spencer’s past comes to haunt him, not just through his rejection with the NFLPA, but with one of the former players whom he burned, who was played in a cameo appearance by former NFL running back great, Eddie George.
-George, who not only has 10,000 rushing yards to his name, but also is now staring on Broadway in “Chicago,” scores a touchdown with his performance as a former player who was duped by Spencer and helps him see the error of his ways.
+In addition to his appearance on Ballers, George, who not only has 10,000 rushing yards to his name, but also is now staring on Broadway in “Chicago,” scores a touchdown with his performance as a former player who was duped by Spencer and helps him see the error of his ways.

 Spencer Should Have Joined The Trust